 Federal grants and programs for grad school

 While loans are money you will have to pay back, grants and work-study programs are sources of funding that you won’t need to repay.
-It’s essentially free money, and at the graduate level, you have a few federal options.

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant is a program that pays for part of your education as long as you promise to use your degree in a high-need, low-income area for four of the eight years following the completion of your education.
 You can also teach at a Bureau of Indian Education school during this time period to qualify.